Loyalty Without Bribery

 statistics blind to heartfelt loyalty

-Demonstrate respect for my values.
+respect my values

 mutual liking and trust, mutual benefit